-Our 2 day trek with Genário cost $R800 for our group of 4 people.
-This included Genário as our guide for 2 days.
-As well as 1 night in a shared room at Dona Luiza in Canto do Atins and our last night in a hammock at Baixa Grande oasis at a local farm.
+Our 3 day trek with Genário cost $R800 for our group of 4 people.
+This included Genário as our guide for 2 days and another guide to take us back to Atins.
+The total price also included 1 night in a shared room at Dona Luiza in Canto do Atins and our last night in a hammock at Baixa Grande oasis at a local farm.

 7. What to expect to see in Lençóis Maranhenses?

-At 03:30 the next day we were woken up to a loud screech, a poor attempt to force us out of bed.
+On the first morning of our full day of trekking, we were woken up at 3:30am by a loud screech from Doña Luzia.
+A poor attempt to force us out of bed.
 Alas we crawled out at 4am and started our moonlit trek.
-After wading blindly through swampland we reached the coastline by dawn.
+After wading blindly through swampland we reached the coastline at dawn.
 The sun was rising behind us and we began to understand why we started so early, the heat was piercing as soon as the sun began its ascent.

 We followed the rugged waters edge for 10km and then with high spirits we moved inland to search for the lagoons.
 They are the only white sandy dunes with natural lagoons in the world and they are truly spectacular.
 The sand dunes can reach up to 40 metres high and are perfect to sprint down and dive into the refreshing pools below.
 It was a tough climb back up, but totally worth doing….again and again.

-Most of the day was spent exploring these steep dunes of Lençóis Maranhenses National Park and taking a swim in the pools.
-Before it got too hot we reached our accommodation.
-Lying in the middle of an oasis, Baixa Grande was surround by the first bit of greenery we’d seen.
-Palm trees provided the shade our bare feet needed, as we hopped from sand like lava to cool shaded leaf silhouettes to our hammocks.
+Most of our second day was spent exploring these steep dunes of Lençóis Maranhenses and taking a swim in the pools.
+Before it got too hot we continued our trek to Baixa Grande, our accommodation for the night.
+Lying in the middle of an oasis, surround by the first bit of greenery we’d seen, we met our hosts who showed us to where we would be sleeping.
+Palm trees provided the shade our bare feet desperately needed, hopping from sand like lava to cool shaded leaf silhouettes to get to our hammocks.
 A 4 hour siesta was well deserved and the local kid joined us…

-The wake up call was even earlier and harder – 02:30 we rolled out of our hammocks and found ourselves trekking once more.
+The wake up call on the last day was even earlier and harder.
+At 2:30am we flung out of our hammocks and found ourselves trekking once more.
 Below the full moon we followed the silhouettes of the dunes to guide us back to the coast.
 It felt like we were walking in space.
-Genário had continued for a further day with another couple to Lagoa Bonita – I don’t know how they did this.
+Genário had continued for a further day with the other couple to Lagoa Bonita.
+I don’t know how they did this.
 We had a second guide leading the way and he was clearly frustrated with our slowing pace.

-Walking over the dunes under the moonlight was breathtaking and one of the highlights, it proved to be the most manageable part of the day.
-When we reached the beach we realised that the whole way was vast, flat and never ending under the scorching sun.
+Walking over the dunes under the moonlight was breathtaking and one of the highlights.
+It proved to be the most manageable part of the day.
+When we reached the beach we realised that the whole way was vast, flat and never ending under the scorching morning sun.

 8. How to expect to feel?

-- Tired: Woke up at 3:30am to a simple breakfast, therefore I felt tired and hungry
+- Tired: Waking up at 3:30am to a simple breakfast, therefore I felt tired and hungry.

 - Deserving: A 4 hour siesta was needed.
-Added bonus was the goat in a hammock
+Added bonus was the baby goat in a hammock.

 9. How to get to São Luís from Atins